 - Retails from $2,500

-As Veritas’ flagship model, the Portlander is the realization of luthier Casey Marvin’s vision for a guitar that derives tone from its neck.
-Marvin believes in building a solid neck in order to force energy into the guitar’s body.
-This build creates a better resonance and lets the guitar do what it’s meant to do: augment the pickups.
+As Veritas’ flagship model, the Portlander is the realisation of luthier Casey Marvin’s vision for a guitar that derives tone from its neck.
+He believes in building a solid neck in order to force energy into the guitar’s body, allowing for better resonance and letting it do what it’s meant to do: augment the pickups.

 The pups themselves are a cut above in producing phenomenal ambient soundscapes.
-One option, fittingly dubbed “The Pope,” is a humbucker-style pickup that produces the clarity of a single-coil with the desired noise-canceling benefits of a humbucker.
-The pickup is also wound to handle pedals incredibly well, and it responds to dynamics like a dream—two features that are key to the worship guitarist’s demands.
+One option, fittingly dubbed “The Pope”, is a humbucker-style pickup that produces the clarity of a single-coil with the desired noise-cancelling benefits of a humbucker.
+The pickup is also wound to handle pedals incredibly well, and it responds to dynamics like a dream – two features that are key to the worship guitarist’s demands.

 And then there’s the 12-inch fingerboard radius that provides optimal comfort for smooth note-bending action.
 The Kluson tuning machines are an added bonus when it comes to ensuring that the guitar rarely strays out of tune.

 If aesthetics are important to you, few guitars can compare to Gretsch’s legendary White Falcon.
-Revered for its bold and transparent clean tones, it’s a commanding instrument that brings the beauty of hollow-bodied sounds to the church stage.
-Dipped in a beautiful Gold Sparkle binding and available in two stark finishes, the White Falcon is a guaranteed show-stopper.
+It’s a commanding instrument that, dipped in a beautiful Gold Sparkle binding and available in two stark finishes, brings the beauty of hollow-bodied sounds to the church stage.
+Revered for its bold and transparent clean tones, the White Falcon is a guaranteed show-stopper.

 - Filter’Tron neck and bridge pickups